oneoffcoder/py-pair/docs/source/pypair.rst

 Spark
 -----

 These are functions that you can use in a Spark.
+You must pass in a Spark dataframe and you will get a ``pair-RDD`` as output.
+The pair-RDD will have the following as its keys and values.

+- key: in the form of a tuple of strings ``(k1, k2)`` where k1 and k2 are names of variables (column names)
+- value: a dictionary ``{'acc': 0.8, 'tpr': 0.9, 'fpr': 0.8, ...}`` where keys are association measure names and values are the corresponding association values

 .. automodule:: pypair.spark
     :members: